MBLY Investors Have Opportunity To Lead Mobileye Global Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Feb.
-5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY ).
+9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY ).

 Class Period: January 26, 2023 – January 3, 2024